threeport/user-docs/docs/architecture/control-plane.md

 ### Helm Workload Controller

-The helm workload controller uses the popular Kubernetes package manager, [Helm](https://helm.sh/) to deploy workloads in Kubernetes.
+The Helm workload controller uses the popular Kubernetes package manager, [Helm](https://helm.sh/) to deploy workloads in Kubernetes.
 Helm templates have drawbacks in complex environments since templating is inherently inferior to general purpose programming languages.
 More on this topic is discussed in the